 She was inducted into the Dayton Walk of Fame in 2018.

 >> Dayton-area grad praised for work on ‘Moonlight,’ ‘Lemonade’

 >> Wright State grad plays pivotal role in ‘Black Panther’

 JULIA REICHERT & STEVEN BOGNAR

-The three-time Academy Award nominee calls Yellow Springs home.
-Her first film, "Growing Up Female," was selected for the National Film Registry of the Library of Congress.
+Reichert is also a repeat Academy Award nominee.
+The Yellow Springs resident's first film, "Growing Up Female," was selected for the National Film Registry of the Library of Congress.
 The longtime educator's films "Union Maids (1976)" and "Seeing Red (1983)" were nominated for Best Feature Documentary Academy Awards.